Darakuu/darakuu.github.io/content/aboutme/index.md

 ## Maya

-I am also proudly owned by my cat Maya.
+I am also proudly owned by my cat Maya, a little kitten that I saved from the streets, she's about 2 years old now.
 Here is an obligatory gallery of her:

 {{< gallery >}}
   <img src="gallery/maya_2.jpg" class="grid-w33" />